SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Legacy/pinsec/introduction.rst

 Board support
 -------------

-A DE1-SOC FPGA project can be find `there <https://drive.google.com/drive/folders/0B-CqLXDTaMbKOGhIU0JGdHVVSk0?usp=sharing>`__ with some demo binaries.
+A DE1-SOC FPGA project can be find `here <https://drive.google.com/drive/folders/0B-CqLXDTaMbKOGhIU0JGdHVVSk0?usp=sharing>`__ with some demo binaries.